Star Wars Day 2022

 The official Star Wars website has an entire section dedicated to Star Wars Day.
 The site includes music and video links, activities, and Star Wars-themed recipes.
 It also features suggestions on how to celebrate Star Wars Day at home in lieu of many in-person celebrations this year.
 If past celebrations are any indication, Disney is sure to release a number of deals in the lead up to the day itself, with online discounts on games, merchandise, and even Lego figurines.

 Historically, the 4th of May has marked the release of new entries in the Star Wars franchise on Disney Plus, and this year is no exception.
-A new addition to the Star Wars Extended Universe, titled The Bad Batch, follows a group of experimental clones and will be released on May 4th, 2021.
+A new addition to the Star Wars Extended Universe, titled The Bad Batch, follows a group of experimental clones and was released on May 4th, 2021.
 And of course, fans can settle in for a day of celebrations with the entire catalogue of films, cartoons and live-action TV shows all available to stream on Disney Plus.

 Unsurprisingly, Star Wars Day is a hit on social media.
 Fans across the globe come together to celebrate on the internet, with #MayThe4thBeWithYou and #StarWarsDay hashtags on Twitter and Instagram, Facebook groups, and even a Star Wars Day Snapchat filter.